blakegreendev/serverless-blog/source/_posts/hello-world.md

 It's the mistakes that make it perfect.
 {% endblockquote %}

 Never the master, always the student.
 This blog is focused on learning (and sometimes failing) new technology in the cloud space, specifically with AWS.
+I'd also like to mention that this blog is entirely serverless on AWS, which will likely be a blog post topic.

 Please reach out to me directly @ greengotechnet@gmail.com or in the social media links to the right!